Cmdpro/Data-Essence/modchanges.md

+## Music Update - Song of the Factory
 ### Additions
 - Added Entropic Processor recipes for sugar, glowstone block to dust, and quartz block to nether quartz
 - Added the "always_shown" field to data tabs if the tab is wanted to be shown even when empty